Upcoming events

 • Be conservative in making your reservations – please do not make speculative reservations.

-• Never cancel a Room Block reservation directly with the hotel without contacting us first.
+• Never cancel a Room Block reservation directly with the hotel without contacting TWA first.

 Cancellations

-• If you need to cancel a Room Block reservation, email Lindsey Ford by June 10 (posted on the conference website as the Room Block Waitlist Date), so the reservation can be reassigned to someone on the waitlist.
-Note that this date is earlier than the hotel’s cancellation deadline.
+• If you need to cancel a Room Block reservation, email us by the Room Block Deadline (September 15 for the 2026 Fall Conference), so the reservation can be reassigned to someone on the waitlist.
+Note that this date may be earlier than the hotel’s cancellation deadline.
 Once conference week arrives, TWA staff does not have the capacity to assign or reassign hotel rooms.
+No matter the date, please do not cancel your reservation with the hotel without first contacting TWA.

-• All individuals holding reservations within the Room Block must be registered for the conference by May 18 (posted on the conference website as the Room Block Registration Date).
+• All individuals holding reservations within the Room Block must be registered for the conference by the Room Block Registration Date (September 4 for the 2026 Fall Conference).

-• In advance of the Room Block Registration Date, TWA staff will review the room list and contact reservation-holders who are not yet registered to confirm that the room is still needed or to assist with completing conference registration.
-If we do not receive a response to this email, the room may be released and reassigned by the Room Block Waitlist Date.
+• After the Room Block Registration Date (September 4 for the 2026 Fall Conference), TWA staff will review the room list and contact reservation-holders who are not yet registered to confirm that the room is still needed or to assist with completing conference registration.
+If we do not receive a response to this email, the room may be released and reassigned by the Room Block Deadline (September 25 for the 2026 Fall Conference).

 Waitlist